Aaabdou/elp-elm/README.txt

 	elm install elm/json
 	elm install elm/http
 	elm install elm/html
-Then put these command and go to the link given on your browser:	elm reactor Finally, open index.html and enjoy our game
+Then put this command and go to the link given on your browser:	elm reactor Finally, open index.html and enjoy our game